9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- In widget, change the setting names that have *title* in them.

 - Finish Youtube Article Block.
 - Add a thumbnail component, with the width, in the Yt style?